 Doug Richardson invented and holds 4 U.S. Patent Nos.
 7,388,587, 7,629,977, 8,035,644, 8,487,939 Open App.
-14/262,947 for the type of video known as a Cinemagraph.
+14/262,947 for the type of video with isolated areas of movement.
 He discovered his art talent after a severe head injury on January 2, 1992.
 After 6 months of rehab he was back in school at St. Edwards University in '94 studying photography.
 He shot freelance sports photography for the Austin American Statesman and Westlake Picayune from 1996 until 2008 winning 1st place in 2003 with the Texas Press.
-Over time his style of rapid sequential photos of the same athlete gave him the idea for the invention and patent of the IP commonly known as a Cinemagraph (term from Flixel) in 2005.
+Over time his style of rapid sequential photos of the same athlete gave him the idea for the invention and patent of the IP of the video with isolated areas of movement in 2005.
 Even though the concept is now being used worldwide he is determined to stand up for what he invented.

 1996: Started Thephotoguy DBA for sports photography and did an internship

 at Texas Parks and Wildlife as a photographer.

 1997: Along with the freelance sports coverage he worked for the University